Things to Know Before Moving to Idaho

 2. The cost of living in Idaho is not as low as it used to be.

 Not only is our housing market out of reach to most people that grew up and currently live here, including my own brothers, but the rental market is also insane.
 Lots of out of state rich people/companies are buying up our houses and jacking up the rent.
 More and more people that work in Boise are moving to the outer suburbs and commuting into Boise because that’s all they can afford.
-DON’T buy a house here if you are planning to rent it out.
+DON’T buy a house or multiple houses here if you are planning to play landlord.

 3. You need a car to get around Idaho.